 1. Bad or dead battery

-The most common reason cars don’t start is a dead or faulty battery.1 Even though most cars run on gasoline, they all require electrical power to function.
-The starter that cranks your engine to start requires an electrical signal to fire.2 If something’s wrong with your battery, your car engine won’t turn over.
-There are other symptoms that may indicate a dead battery, but checking if your engine turns over at all is always a good first step.
+The most common reason cars don’t start is a dead or faulty battery.
+Even though most cars run on gasoline, they all require electrical power to function.
+The starter that cranks your engine to start requires an electrical signal to fire.
+If something’s wrong with your battery, your car engine won’t turn over.
+There are other symptoms that may indicate a dead battery, but checking whether your engine turns over at all is a good first step.

-The good thing about dead batteries is that you don’t need a professional to get your car going again.
-Jumping a car battery is something that anyone with a base level of know-how can accomplish.
-Battery jumps are temporary solutions though, and new batteries can be expensive, so it’s best to just take good care of your battery.
+The good thing about dead batteries is that you don’t always need a professional to get your car going again.
+Jumping a car battery is typically fairly straight-forward, as long as you have jumper cables and another power source.
+However, a battery jump may just be a temporary solution, and new batteries can be expensive, so it’s best to always take good care of your battery.
 For more on how to do that, check out these tips for avoiding a dead battery.
+[1]

 2. Bad alternator

-A bad alternator goes hand-in-hand with a bad battery.
+A bad alternator goes hand-in-hand with a dead battery.
 The alternator recharges the battery and keeps the car’s electrical systems running after the car has started.
-If you’ve got a bad alternator, you don’t necessarily have a bad battery, but you certainly might not have a functioning one.
+If you have a bad alternator, you don’t necessarily have a bad battery, but you certainly might not have a functioning one.
 Any bad alternator should be replaced, so be sure to look out for any signs of a bad alternator.
+[1]

-3. Starter motor
+3. Faulty starter motor

 Dead batteries or alternators aren’t the only things that can stop your ignition from functioning.
-If something is wrong with the aforementioned starter motor that receives the electrical signal to crank the engine, your car may not respond to the turn of your key.
+If something is wrong with the starter motor that receives the electrical signal to crank the engine, your car may not respond to the turn of your key.

 Common symptoms

-One of the easiest ways to tell if your starter motor has a problem is to check if your lights come on when you turn your key in the ignition.
-Turning your key turns your battery on, so if you’ve turned your key all the way and the lights come on, but the engine doesn’t turn over, your starter motor could be the culprit.
-Any signs of electrical failure could also indicate the starter motor needs help.
-Repeatedly trying to use a starter motor that has been subject to a blown fuse could cause it to overheat and emit smoke.3
+One of the easiest ways to tell if your starter motor has a problem is to check whether your lights come on when you turn your key in the ignition.
+Turning your key turns your battery on, so if you’ve turned your key all the way and the lights come on but the engine doesn’t turn over or click, your starter motor could be the culprit.
+Any signs of electrical failure could also indicate that the starter motor needs help.
+Repeatedly trying to use a starter motor that has been subject to a blown fuse could cause it to overheat and emit smoke.
+[2]

 4. Bad ignition switch